Scholarships for Nursing Students

 - Clean up your act.
 Because we live in the digital era, don’t be surprised if scholarship committees Google you.
 Before submitting any applications, search for your name to ensure they won’t find any surprises.
 Consider making your social media pages private during this time if you’re concerned.

-- Want to know the easiest way to be disqualified from a scholarship?
-Make simple grammar or spelling errors.
+- Proofread.
+Want to know the easiest way to be disqualified from a scholarship?
+Make typographical errors.
 After reading over your application and supplementary materials several times, ask a parent or teacher to take a final look before submitting.

 Grants and Fellowships for Nursing Students